RPT-FACTBOX-Uber's sprawling ambitions

 By Heather Somerville

-SAN FRANCISCO, June 15 Uber Technologies Inc has pursued a slew of businesses beyond taxi service to augment growth.
+SAN FRANCISCO, June 15 (Reuters) - Uber Technologies Inc has pursued a slew of businesses beyond taxi service to augment growth.
 Its ambitions run the gamut from motorcycles to flying cars.

 The original Uber model is a luxury black-car service available at the touch of a mobile app.